craigpastro/nungwi/README.md

 The `str` type indicates that the argument must be a string, and the `rewrite` type indicates that the argument is a rewrite itself.

 A relation config consists of a namespace, relation, and rewrite.
-We will write these as
+These are written as:
 ```python
 config(namespace, relation, rewrite)
 ```